cerlymarco/linear-tree/notebooks/README.md

     - integer array-like : integer indices indicating categorical features.
     - integer : integer index indicating a categorical feature.

+- ```split_features : int or array-like of int, default=None```

+    Defines which features can be used to split on.
+    All split feature indices must be in `[0, n_features)`.
+    - None : All features will be used for splitting.
+    - integer array-like : integer indices indicating splitting features.
+    - integer : integer index indicating a single splitting feature.

+- ```linear_features : int or array-like of int, default=None```

+    Defines which features are used for the linear model in the leaves.
+    All linear feature indices must be in `[0, n_features)`.
+    - None : All features except those in `categorical_features` will be used in the leaf models.
+    - integer array-like : integer indices indicating features to be used in the leaf models.
+    - integer : integer index indicating a single feature to be used in the leaf models.

 - ```n_jobs : int, default=None```

     The number of jobs to run in parallel for model fitting. ``None`` means 1 using one processor. ``-1`` means using all processors.